PawelGerr/Thinktecture.Runtime.Extensions/README.md

 * The key of the enumeration can be of any type (not just a number)
 * The enumeration can have arbitrary properties and methods
 * An item has an indication whether it is valid or not.
-* Quering for all enumeration items
+* Easy querying for all enumeration items
 * Easy lookup for an enumeration item having the key
 * The enumeration can be converted to the type of the key and vice versa by libraries that are using the [TypeConverter](https://msdn.microsoft.com/en-us/library/system.componentmodel.typeconverter) internally (like [Newtonsoft.Json](https://www.newtonsoft.com/json))